VedMK/BCS-portfolio-Ved/README.md

 I'm currently exploring offensive security, mostly in understanding how web applications can be attacked and how they can be built more securely.

 My long term goal is to build a strong foundation in cybersecurity and build up to Cloud Security Engineering.

+I am building this portfolio to get shortlisted for the IIK Bachelors of Cybersecurity program.
+I believe I will get a good head start into the field with the program, as well as my learnings from preparing for it.

 # What I'm Currently Learning/progress I've made
 Web Application Security